Conformal field theory on the plane: Minimal models

-This would however not be a problem, if this vanishing of almost all correlation functions was not a set of additional constraints, but instead a consequence of the fusion rules.
-This can happen provided the spectrum only contains degenerate representations, whose fusion products \eqref{rrsr} involve finite sums instead of the generic integrals.
-However, in general, no nontrivial finite set of degenerate representations of the Virasoro algebra is closed under fusion.
-Starting with the degenerate representation $R_{\langle 1,2 \rangle}$ for instance, the multiple fusion products $R_{\langle 1,2 \rangle}\times R_{\langle 1,2 \rangle}\times \cdots \times R_{\langle 1,2 \rangle}$ span the infinite set of representations $\{R_{\langle 1,s \rangle}\}_{s\in{\mathbb{N}}^*}$.
+However, having finite fusion products is still not enough for a having a finite spectrum.
+Actually, for generic central charges, no nontrivial finite set of degenerate representations of the Virasoro algebra is closed under fusion.
+Starting with the degenerate representation $\mathcal{R}_{\langle 1,2 \rangle}$ for instance, the multiple fusion products $\mathcal{R}_{\langle 1,2 \rangle}\times \mathcal{R}_{\langle 1,2 \rangle}\times \cdots \times \mathcal{R}_{\langle 1,2 \rangle}$ span the infinite set of representations $\{\mathcal{R}_{\langle 1,s \rangle}\}_{s\in{\mathbb{N}}^*}$.
 Our task would be easier if we would weaken our assumptions and replace the rationality of the theory with the discreteness of the spectrum, allowing the number of representations to be countable instead of finite.
-We would obtain \textbf{\boldmath generalized minimal models} , whose spectrums contain all degenerate representations, and which exist for arbitrary values of the central charge $c$.
+We would obtain generalized minimal models, whose spectrums contain all degenerate representations, and which exist for generic values of the central charge.